-2. Constructing the classification scheme
+2. Constructing the Classification Scheme

-Earth surface mapping was given a tremendous boom with the introduction of earth observation satellites in 1972.
-Land cover and land use maps at various scales were generated to address specific needs or local areas, but none of the classification schemes became internationally recognized or standardized.
-Under this context, the Land cover classification system (LCCS) adopted by the FAO can be considered as an approach with logical definitions which can be applied to land cover types of the world (Di Gregorio and

-Jansen, 2000).
-FAO and UNEP gathered in 1993 to establish a land cover classification system to match the wider spectrum of global land cover types and by 2000 the FAO LCCS became fully operational.
+Mapping the earth surface was achieved an explosive development with the introduction of earth observation satellites in 1972.
+Land cover and land use maps at various scales were generated to address specific needs or local areas; though none of the classification schemes became internationally recognized or standardized.
+Under this circumstance, the Land cover classification system (LCCS) adopted by the FAO can be considered as an approach with logical definitions which can be applied to different land cover types around the world (Di Gregorio and Jansen, 2000).
+FAO and UNEP gathered in 1993 to establish this new approach of land cover classification system to count a wider spectrum of global land cover types and by 2000 the FAO LCCS became fully operational.

-2.1 Basics considered in FAO LCCS
+2.1 Basics Considered in FAO LCCS

 The FAO LCCS system is considered as the only such approach available today which can be applied to any region of the world regardless of the economic conditions and data source.
 Initially, the FAO method is a "priori" classification system, which defines all the classes before the classification is conducted.
 The advantage of this approach is the possibility to maintain standardisation of classes.
-For this proposes, LCCS developed predefined classification criteria, or classifier to identify each class, instead of identifying the class itself.
+For this proposes, LCCS developed pre-defined classification criteria, or classifier to identify each class, instead of identifying the class itself.
 This concept is based on the idea that a land cover class can be defined without considering its location or its type, using a set of pre-selected classifiers.
 Therefore, when the user requires a large number of classes, a large number of classifiers are required.
-To organize the classification more easily, FAO system used a dichotomous (divide into sub categories), approach in hierarchical levels and used eight classifiers to group all land cover types at the third level.
-In other words, any location on the earth surface can be categorized into one of the eight classes without having a conflict.
-Up to this third level, FAO used the presence of vegetation, edaphic (plant conditions generated by soil and not by climate), and artificiality of land cover for classification.
-Additionally, the third level of FAO classification can be considered as a concept based on visual classification, which uses the directly visible and knowledge based components on the ground.
+To organize the